What is Prostate Disease in Dogs?

 Diagnosing Prostate Disease in Dogs

+Prostate cancer is rare in dogs, but when present, it is typically malignant and can be fatal.
 Your vet may be able to determine whether your dog has a prostatic infection or cancer in the prostate through various diagnostic methods.

 Physical Examination